Ramylenin/temp-file-collector/README.md

 ```
 python3 tmp_files_collector.py
 ```
-The output is written to the console.
+The output is written to the console...